 With Luka on this trip, we had to do some reconfiguration of the seats.
 Instead of putting someone all the way in the third row, we installed another captains chair in the middle of the existing 4 seats.

 This worked out quite well during this first drive.
 When he got a little fussy, we were able to calm him down a bit without having to pull to the side of the road.

 As we left California for the last time this year, we pulled off into the border casino town of Primm, Nevada for a short break and to fill up on diesel.
 Before you look at this next photo, don’t be alarmed as it looks much worse than it was.

 The desert heat always gets one of our kids.
 The low humidity often sets off bloody noses as the dry, hot air rushes into the air-conditioned interior.
 When we open the sliding door, we saw that Mila had gotten blood all over herself.
 Don’t call the CPS, she did not pass out from a heroin overdose.
 She has just fallen asleep while picking a winner with her finger.

 When we got into Las Vegas, our plan was to stay at a casino/hotel to take advantage of their cheap mid-week rates and to get some good food and warm weather swimming in at the pool.
+We can play online pokies for real money on our phones anytime – but a deal on a casino hotel room is rare.
 Being that the weather is in the triple digits almost everyday, we couldn’t just leave our cat Yoda in the Airstream.
 We had to find a cat kennel to board her for the week.
 We decided to board her at the local PetSmart for $18 a night.
 That is more than half the price of our nightly hotel rate for 5 humans.
 Ouch, I guess pets don’t gamble enough for them to subsidize their rates.